Sunday 10 August 1941

 U-79 (Kptlt.
 Wolfgang Kaufmann), on its second patrol out of Lorient, spots Allied Convoy HG-69 and reports it to BdU in Paris, which redirects U-boats to intercept it.

 American Task Group TG.2.5, on a neutrality patrol, arrives in Bermuda.
-It is led by aircraft carrier USS Yorktown.
+It is led by the aircraft carrier USS Yorktown.

 Convoy HX-144 departs from Halifax bound for Liverpool, Convoy SC-40 departs from Sydney, Cape Breton, Nova Scotia bound for Liverpool.